-Creative Placemaking is generally understood as the use of arts and culture by diverse partners to strategically shape the physical and social character of a place in order to spur economic development, promote enduring social change and improve the physical environment.1
+Creative Placemaking is generally understood as the use of arts and culture by diverse partners to strategically shape the physical and social character of a place in order to spur economic development, promote enduring social change and improve the physical environment.

-1Markusen, Ann and Anne Gadwa.
+Markusen, Ann and Anne Gadwa.
 2010.
 Creative Placemaking.
 National Endowment for the Arts.
 Washington, D.C., Nowak, Jeremy.
 2007.
 The Power of Placemaking: A Summary of Creativity and Neighborhood Development Strategies for Community Investing.
 The Reinvestment Fund.
 Philadelphia, Pennsylvania.
-5

-An Inter-departmental Art in Public Spaces Team, supported by a Procedures Manual and Operations Handbook for Staff to enhance coordination, support and delivery of the program, is another major recommendation of the present plan.
+An Inter-departmental Art in Public Spaces Team, which will enhance the coordination, support and delivery of the program, is another major recommendation of the present plan.
 Thank you to staff who attended workshops for their helpful input.